Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 The stow-procedure takes about 5 seconds, with the light indicating the current status.

->💡 The stow-position is held electrically and can not be held without
+> 🟡 CAUTION: The stow-position is held electrically and can not be held without
 > power.
 Un-powered, the pod swings freely with force.
 Taking off without first
 > applying power to the pod, or flying with the pod being powered off, will cause
 > the pod to leave the stow position.
 Outside of the stow position, the system